johnwck/my_da_ds_work/my_projects_github_pages/latent_semantic_indexing/README.md

 #### <u>**Step 4: Latent Semantic Indexing**</u>

-The following code will enable you to extract the different number of topics.
+I have used the following code to extract the different number of topics.
 <img src='step_01h.PNG'>
-* num_topics = Set the number of topics you want to extract.
+* num_topics = Set the number of topics to extract.
 * random_seed = Set a number to have repeatable and reproducible results.
 * power_iters = Set a higher number to get higher accuracy.
 <br>
 <br>

-The following code will enable you to determine the coherence score on the different number of topics you have extracted.
+I have used the following code to determine the coherence score on the different number of topics extracted.
 <img src='step_01i.PNG'>
 * coherence = "u_mass" is used.
-It will changed with the number of topics you have extracted.
+It will changed with the number of topics extracted.
 <br>
 <br>